I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestsetinformation.md

 For more information about <b>WdfRequestSetInformation</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/completing-i-o-requests">Completing I/O Requests</a>.

-The following code example sets request completion information that is based on the value of the I/O control code that an <a href="..\wdfio\nc-wdfio-evt_wdf_io_queue_io_device_control.md">EvtIoDeviceControl</a> callback function receives.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |